deekayen/aidstoscoutmastership/manuscript/appendix.md

 On Saturday afternoon there will be practical work, and in the evening there will be practical work followed by a Camp-fire yarn.

 On Sunday morning there will be a flag-post parade and service.
-On Sunday afternoon there will be addresses on Saturday's work - treating rather of he moral aspect - followed by practical displays on those points on which Scoutmasters have asked questions the previous night.
+On Sunday afternoon there will be addresses on Saturday's work—treating rather of he moral aspect—followed by practical displays on those points on which Scoutmasters have asked questions the previous night.
 On Sunday night there will be an open discussion on Scouting.

 #### Addresses